 - manage accommodations for qualifying students

-An integral component of the Learning Center’s model is collaboration between students, faculty, and the Learning Center.
-The three groups keep their lines of communication open in an arrangement that the Learning Center staff describes as a “triple Venn diagram.”
+An integral component of the Learning Center’s model is collaboration between student, teacher, advisor and the Learning Center.
+The four groups keep their lines of communication open in an arrangement that the Learning Center staff describes as a multi-layered support system.

 Many students visit the Learning Center thanks to the encouragement of their teachers and advisors but the center can offer valuable assistance to every student.